Return to the search form Return to your search results

 How to Apply

-If you are accepted to your program, you will be asked to commit to participating in your program by submitting the University of Iowa Confirmation of Participation form, as well as completing requirements for your host university.
+If you are accepted to your program, you will be asked to commit to participating in your program by submitting the University of Iowa Confirmation of Participation form, and by completing requirements for your host university.

 After you have formally confirmed your plans to participate, you will work both with UI Study Abroad and your host university.
 Follow instructions from both.
 Later in the semester, your UI study abroad advisor will contact you regarding orientation sessions, registration, and other required UI procedures and documentation.